EMD GT26CW-2: South Korea

 From December 1989 to October 2000, the Korean National Railroad received GT26CW-2s from Electro-Motive Division and Hyundai Rolling Stock Co. (present:Hyundai Rotem) The locomotives are used for freight service, Mugunghwa passenger trains, Saemaul passenger trains, and excursion trains (G-Train, S-Train, and the Haerang). on all Korail lines, though some are currently owned by the Korea Rail Network Authority.

 Very little is known about their construction.
 However, it is known that 83 units were constructed between December 1989 and October 1996 as the 7300-series, units 7301–7383, were constructed between December 1996 and May 1998 as 7400-series units 7401-7414 and 7500-series units 7557–7583, and 70 units were constructed between November 1998 and October 2000 as 7400-series units 7415–7484.

 Turkey

 The Turkish State Railways received 89 units built by Tülomsaş between 2003 and 2009.
 The units are numbered TCDD DE33000.
 They have the latest innovations of the GT26 series, mainly noticed by a spacier cab view.

 Yugoslavia

-The Yugoslav Railways (Jugoslavenske Željeznice) received 14 GM GT26CW-2s from EMD.
+The Yugoslav Railways (Jugoslavenske Željeznice) received 14 GM GT26CW-2s from EMD, where they formed the 663 series.
 Mainly used for freight and passenger trains between Knin and Split (Dalmatinska pruga, today part of M604 railway (Croatia)).
 All locomotives went to service on Hrvatske Željeznice after the breakup of Yugoslavia in 1991.
 They are now classified as HŽ series 2063.
 In the meanwhile, some were sold to NRE which then completely rebuilt and refurbished them in Croatia before selling some of them to Israel Railways.